Practice/Industry Group Overview

 We represent hospital clients in administrative hearings and litigation involving managed care, employment and commercial disputes, reimbursement matters, medical staff relationships, insurance and liability questions of all kinds.
 We understand hospital finance, cost accounting and reimbursement issues and have developed creative solutions to difficult problems.

 Our lawyers represent the Hospital & Healthsystem Association of Pennsylvania and work closely with hospital associations in other states.
 We also work with a number of hospitals in academic medical centers and are well versed in the issues faced by academic hospitals and faculty practice plans.
 We have represented hospitals in connection with research studies and clinical trials.
 Attorneys and medical professionals, employed by a Duane Morris subsidiary, work with hospitals to provide innovative solutions to problems related to billing, coding and denial of claims.

-Long Term Care and Senior Services
+Post-Acute Care and Senior Services

-Business Issues: From development of new facilities to general operational matters, long term care and senior services providers need legal assistance and counsel in many aspects of their business.
+Business Issues: From development of new facilities to general operational matters, long-term care and senior services providers need legal assistance and counsel in many aspects of their business.
 Our practice in this area is designed to meet these providers’ specific needs and relies on significant involvement and understanding of the industry and the government agencies that regulate it.
-Our approach to representation of long term care and senior services providers involves a coordinated effort among lawyers with experience in relevant subject matters, including health law, corporate law, tax-exempt law, employment law, information technology law, real estate law and litigation.
+Our approach to representation of long-term care and senior services providers involves a coordinated effort among lawyers with experience in relevant subject matters, including health law, corporate law, tax-exempt law, employment law, information technology law, real estate law and litigation.